privacy-guides/android-hosts/README.md

 This is a small repository that has many different of hosts files with certain use-cases.
 It's meant to be used with the F-Droid version of Netguard https://github.com/M66B/NetGuard | https://www.netguard.me .

-DISCLAMER: If you want true privacy & security on an Android, you should be using: https://calyxos.org/

-No configuration of Netguard will provide more protection for Android then CalyxOS can provide using its build in firewall.
+DISCLAMER: If you want true privacy & security on an Android, you should be using: https://calyxos.org/ No configuration of Netguard will provide more protection for Android then CalyxOS can provide using its build in firewall.
-(I don't recommend using MicroG or any Google Related Service on any form of device.)
+-> I don't recommend using MicroG or any Google Related Service on any form of device.

 If you want to know if your app of choice works on CalyxOS/GrapheneOS/Any Degoogled Rom?
 Use: https://plexus.techlore.tech/ - Provided by Techlore.
 Search your app of choice and it will show if your app is compatible with any degoogled rom.